MatanIsaac/IsaacObjectViewer/README.md

 ## <div align="center">Project Overview</div>

-Isaac's Object Loader is a fun little evolving project to create a graphical interface for loading and visualizing 3D objects in a scene.
+Isaac's Object Loader is a (still work-in-progress) fun little evolving project to create a graphical interface for loading and visualizing 3D objects in a scene.
 This application aims to provide basic interaction with 3D models, developed gradually during free time between semesters.
 Using C++ and OpenGL along with GLM, GLFW, and ImGui, this project allows exploration and experimentation with 3D graphics fundamentals.
 ### <div align="center">Features</div>